-Data quality criteria are used to measure and determine whether data within a system is accurate, complete, consistent, and reliable.
+Data quality criteria are used to determine whether a system’s data is accurate, complete, consistent, and reliable.
 Defining data quality criteria is essential for a data analyst’s data collection process.
 Bad data can significantly impact a business’s operations and decision-making processes.
-If inaccurate or incomplete data is collected, companies can make poor decisions or ineffective strategies.
+Companies can make poor decisions or ineffective strategies if inaccurate or incomplete data is collected.
 That is why data analysts must define data quality criteria before continuing their analytical process.

 Establishing data processes

-The term “data” refers to large, diverse data sets within a business.
-This type of data is often too large or complex to process with traditional data analysis methods.
+The term “data” refers to a business’s large, diverse data sets.
+This data type is often too large or complex to process with traditional data analysis methods.
 That is where the data analyst comes in.
 The data analyst is responsible for using their knowledge of programming languages, like Python or R, to handle this type of data and perform complex equations.
 In addition to programming skills, analysts need strong critical thinking skills to process and analyze big data sets.
 Analysts use critical thinking to uncover hidden patterns, identify correlations, and extract insights beyond just numbers themselves.

-With data analytics, an organization can harness the knowledge found within these complex data sets and identify new opportunities to improve their end-user experience.
+With data analytics, an organization can harness the knowledge of these complex data sets and identify new opportunities to improve its end-user experience.

 Generating reports is a primary responsibility of a data analyst.
 Once the data analyst has gathered the data, cleaned it, and analyzed the results, it’s time to present their findings to the appropriate parties.
-To do this, analysts build reports that help illustrate the results of their analysis comprehensively.
+To do this, analysts build reports that help comprehensively illustrate their analysis results.
 Data analysts also generate reports to identify patterns and make predictions.
 Reports allow the data analyst to describe what is causing the business problem and provide usable, actionable solutions to inform improvements.